Emerald Rotary | Serving the Community

-“He was the dentist based in Emerald but he did… I grew up north of Clermont and he used to do a circuit and come to Clermont and I went to him.
+“He was the dentist based in Emerald.
+I grew up north of Clermont.
+He used to do a circuit and come to Clermont and I went to him.

 “I probably had baby teeth in those days,” he laughs.

-“And a lot of those men who were members of the golf club, presidents of the golf club, on boards and stuff as well too,” says Peter.
+“And a lot of those men who were members or presidents of the golf club.
+They were on boards and stuff as well too,” says Peter.

-“In smaller communities, a lot of people are involved in multiple organisations – to the point where you could really just have a day of meetings,” adds Ross.
+“In smaller communities, a lot of people are involved in multiple organisations.
+To the point, in fact, where you could really just have a day of meetings,” adds Ross.

-Although Emerald Rotary have a number of dedicated members who can always be counted on to assist when needed, service clubs have, as a general rule, struggled to attract and maintain members in recent years.
+Emerald Rotary have a number of dedicated members who can always be counted on to assist when needed.
+However, service clubs have, as a general rule, struggled to attract and maintain members in recent years.

 “As a service club, it’s harder to get members because people’s time.
-Although we’re supposed to have more time, we have less, and it’s very hard to get people to volunteer today,” says Ross.
+Although we’re supposed to have more time, we have less.
+So it’s very hard to get people to volunteer today,” says Ross.

-Part of this problem is the fact that younger people are not as drawn to joining clubs like Rotary as they may have been in the past.
+Part of this problem is the fact that younger people are not as drawn to joining clubs like Rotary.

 Ross is, however, unconcerned by this trend.

-“I’ve been too many conferences for Rotary and they get very worried about this, they say we’re not getting young people through.
-My philosophy is simply this: I don’t believe Rotary will ever attract young people in the numbers that they’re looking to.
+“I’ve been too many conferences for Rotary and they get very worried about this.
+They say we’re not getting young people through.
+My philosophy is this: I don’t believe Rotary will ever attract young people in the numbers that they’re looking to.

 It’s an opinion Ian agrees with.

-“I think… we’re talking about young people coming in, when you’re starting off you’ve got a young family – that’s your main focus.
-You’re trying to get those kids to a stage where they can look after themselves and you really haven’t got enough time for volunteering and community work in most cases.
+“I think… with young people coming in, when you’re starting off you’ve got a young family – that’s your main focus.
+You’re trying to get those kids to a stage where they can look after themselves.
+You really haven’t got enough time for volunteering and community work in most cases.
 I mean some of them do, but with young people these days that’s their focus,” says Ian.

 “Let’s be honest and truthful,” adds Ross, “you can’t use a barbeque until you’re over 50”.

 One of the things about Emerald Rotary that is harder to articulate is the fellowship between the group.
-They share the easy camaraderie of people who are completely comfortable in the company they’re in and the group us much stronger for it.
-Always quick with a joke or a laugh, it’s easy to see why people join the group and why, more importantly, they stick around.
+They share the easy camaraderie of people who are completely comfortable in the company they’re in.
+And the group us much stronger for it.
+Always quick with laugh, it’s easy to see why people join the group and why, more importantly, they stick around.

 “I think it’s a great set of folk.
 I’ve never seen a cross word, I’ve never seen anything in anger, it’s just good fellowship that’s all,” explains Ross.

-“And I’ve never seen a club where if you ask for a volunteer, if you want two people to turn up, you get five or ten.
+“And I’ve never seen a club where if you ask for a volunteer, you get five or ten.
 It’s very strong in that regard, they’ll always be there representing the club,” he says.

-Things show no sign of slowing down for the hard-working Emerald Rotarians, with big plans underway to build an all-abilities playground in Rotary Park.
+Things show no sign of slowing down for the hard-working Emerald Rotarians.
+There are big plans underway to build an all-abilities playground in Rotary Park.
 The equipment will be train-themed, in keeping with one of Emerald Rotary’s most well known icons – their miniature train.
 The train is used to raise funds for the group and can generate a huge crowd.

 “The train is really good old school fun,” says Ross.

-As well as running the train on the first Sunday of every month, Rotary have other regular events on their calendar, including a golf day, Carols by Candlelight, expos and a newer event in 2018 that involves groups of rubber ducks floating down the Nogoa River.
+As well as running the train the first Sunday of every month, Rotary have other regular events on their calendar.
+These include a golf day, Carols by Candlelight, expos.
+There’s also a newer event started in 2018 that involves groups of rubber ducks floating down the Nogoa River.

-The group also have a sponsor child in Africa, and support a local initiative called ‘On Track’ which aims to create an environment for disengaged students who have difficulty adhering to the traditional school system to ensure that they can get their education and feel like they’re part of the community.
-Rotary are about creating a sense of community, and they believe that this starts in the young people of the town and the sentiment will carry on throughout their whole life.
+The group also have a sponsor child in Africa, and support a local initiative called ‘On Track’.
+This initiative aims to create an environment for disengaged students who have difficulty adhering to the traditional school system.
+The aim is to ensure that they can get their education and feel like they’re part of the community.
+Rotary are about creating a sense of community.
+They believe this starts in the young people of the town and the sentiment will carry on throughout their life.

-Add to all these events, causes and individuals that may need assistance without any advance notice and you begin to understand just how much support Rotary offers their community.
+Look at all these events, causes and individuals that may need assistance without any advance notice.
+That’s when you begin to understand just how much support Rotary offers their community.